charleennewland/blog/operational_excellence_pt1.md

 There are several definitions for continuous improvement in academic writing.
 Although there are similarities between these definitions, they all emphasise a different point of view.
 In the work of **Deming** [1], continuous improvement is defined as “Improve constantly and forever the system of production and service.”
 While **Bessant et al**., [2] describes continuous improvement as “A particular bundle of routines which can help an organisation improve what it currently does”.
 According to **Boer & Gertsen** [3] continuous improvement is described as “the planned, organised and systematic process of ongoing, incremental and company-wide change of existing practices aimed at improving company performance”.

-These definitions outline what an organisation should be doing in terms of continuous improvement, but in this article, I will use the following definition due to its specificity and a strong emphasis on the practical aspect:
+These definitions outline what an organisation should be doing in terms of continuous improvement.
+However, in this article, I will use the following definition due to its specificity and the strong emphasis on the practical aspect:

 **continuous improvement or Kai-Zen (kai - change and zen - well) is defined as a culture of sustained improvement aimed at eliminating waste in all organizational systems and processes and involving all organizational participants [4].**